ory/kratos/docs/docs/reference/configuration.md

   admin:
     ## Admin Host ##
     #
-    # The host (interface) kratos' admin endpoint listens on.
+    # The host (interface) or unix socket kratos' admin endpoint listens on.
+Use the prefix "unix:" to specify a path to a unix socket.
     #
     # Default value: 0.0.0.0
     #